sdiehl/wiwinwlh/tutorial.md

 enforces invariants about the semantics at the type-level.
 We've been able to do this sort of thing using GADTs and type-families for a while but the error reporting has been horrible.
-With 8.0 we can have type-families that emit useful type errors that reflect what actually goes wrong and integrate this inside oF GHC.
+With 8.0 we can have type-families that emit useful type errors that reflect what actually goes wrong and integrate this inside of GHC.

 ~~~~ {.haskell include="src/17-promotion/errors_dsl.hs"}